On the wind, 'cross the sea, Hear this song and remember Soon you'll be home with me Once upon a December

-Historical Hero Upgrade: The Romanovs were not exactly ideal rulers, leaning toward oppression of ethnic minorities among other things.
+Historical Hero Upgrade: The Romanovs have a very small role in this film.
+All we see is Nicholas telling Rasputin to leave his party, and given how Obviously Evil he looks, Nick looks good in comparison.
+In reality they were hardly ideal rulers, leaning toward oppression of ethnic minorities among other things.
 The story also starts in 1916, but their mismanagement of World War I is not even mentioned.
 They've historically gotten a pass simply because the Soviets were so much worse, or possibly because Everything's Better with Princesses.

-Historical Villain Upgrade: While many things have been said of him, the real Rasputin of course wasn't an evil undead warlock who sold his soul to the forces of evil for revenge on the Romanovs.
+Historical Villain Upgrade: While many things have been said of him, the real Rasputin wasn't an evil undead warlock who sold his soul to the forces of evil for revenge on the Romanovs.
 Rasputin was an enigma but undoubtedly an ally of the Romanovs.
 The important ones, anyway.
-Several relatives kinda hated him and plotted his death. *cough* Grand Duke Felix Yusupov *cough*.
-In one of the older drafts for the film, Rasputin only became a bad guy after surviving the historical assassination attempt against him, leading him to orchestrate their downfall out of a genuine desire for revenge.
+Several relatives kinda hated him and plotted his death like Grand Duke Felix Yusupov.
+In one of the older drafts for the film, Rasputin only became a bad guy after surviving the historical assassination attempt against him, leading him to orchestrate their downfall out of a genuine desire for revenge (this is referenced in his Villain Song by "When the royals betrayed me they made a mistake").
 He would also justify this trope in a later scene by revealing his lying low over the years meant historians never realised how connected he was to the fall of the Romanovs.

-Not Even Bothering with the Accent: Realistically speaking, every character in this movie should have had some kind of European accent.
-But in the main cast, the only ones who made any attempt were Kelsey Grammer, who honestly does a pretty good job making Vlad sound Russian, and Angela Lansbury, who uses her natural British accent as the Dowager Empress.
-(The real Marie Feodorovna was actually born Princess Dagmar of Denmark.)
+Not Even Bothering with the Accent: Realistically speaking, every character in this movie should have had some kind of European accent, but in the main cast, the only ones who made any attempt were Kelsey Grammer, who honestly does a pretty good job making Vlad sound Russian, and Angela Lansbury, who uses her natural British accent as the Dowager Empress.
+(The real Marie Feodorovna was born Princess Dagmar of Denmark.)

 Not My Driver: Dimitri hijacks the Dowager Empress's car in order to force her to see Anastasia and be convinced that she's the real deal.